A hackathon is an event where groups of people can get together and

 weather balloon, ascend to the stratosphere, and then descend via

-finally presenting it to the hackathon.
+presenting it to the hackathon.
 There will also be an awesome

 post-launch celebration and a watch party of the video cams.